-Lavender honey has an amber or light amber color and is lighter the more lavandin or Ajedrea (Satureja montana) it has, and darker the more myelates it has.
+Honey from lavender has an amber or light amber color and is lighter the more lavandin or savory (Satureja montana) you have, and darker the more honeyates you have.

-Lavender honey is a unique honey because of its high content of sucrose and maltose, the latter is a disaccharide found only in lavender which gives it this unique and delicious aroma.
-In the mouth this honey gives us a sweet and fruity taste with acidic notes in the mouth and when it has myelates, light salty notes may appear.
+This honey is unique for its high content in sucrose and maltose, the latter is a disaccharide found only in Lavender that gives this aroma so striking and delicious.
+In the mouth this honey causes some sensations in the mouth of sweet and fruity taste with acid notes, and when it has the presence of honeydew, may appear light salty notes.
 All these sensations are long and powerful.

-Lavender honey is one of the most delicious and has the most beneficial properties for our health.
-To its general properties of a quality raw honey, bactericidal, antiseptic and healing are added other more specific properties from the components of the Lavender flower.
+Lavender honey is one of the most delicious and with the most beneficial properties for our health.
+To its general properties of a raw honey of quality; bactericidal, antiseptic and healing.
+In addition to these, it has those that comes specifically from the components of the flower of Lavender.

-Such honey is full of beneficial properties.
-First, it is traditionally used for its bactericidal and antiseptic power, indicated for external use for insect bites, sunburn and wounds.
-Second, they also have anti-diarrhoeal properties and prevent colds, bronchitis and flus.
-Third, due to its high iron content, it has the same indications as chestnut honey, for people suffering from anemia and finally, it promotes sleep, moderates irritability, aggressiveness and stress.
+This honey is full of beneficial properties.
+First, it is traditionally used for its bactericidal and antiseptic power.
+It is very indicated for external use for insect bites, sunburn and wounds.
+Second, it also has anti-diarrheal properties and prevents colds, bronchitis and flu.
+Third, due to its high iron content, it has the same indications as chestnut honey.
+Therefore, it is very indicated for people suffering from anemia.
+Finally, it promotes sleep, moderates irritability, aggressiveness and stress.

-Lavender honey is a very aromatic and delicious honey as we have indicated above.
-In the market it is not one of the most appreciated because it is usually associated with air fresheners and perfumes, but once it is tried, it becomes the most desired.
+This honey is a very aromatic and delicious honey as we have indicated previously.
+In the market it is not one of the most appreciated because it is usually associated with air fresheners and perfumes, but once tested, it becomes the most desired.

-Lavender honey is recommended for frying, both salted and sweet and poultry sauces.
+We recommend Lavender honey for fried maridar, both salty and sweet and poultry sauces.

-A few months later, lavender honey crystallizes in a fine or coarse form depending on the types of nectar that the bees have pecored, that is to say, that we will probably buy it crystallized or in an advanced process of crystallization.
+In the first place, lavender honey crystallizes after a few months in a fine or thick form depending on the types of nectar that the bees have pecorated, that is to say, we will probably buy it crystallized or in advanced process of crystallization.